-Dr. Cruise prefers to not to perform the donut incision on his younger patients with mild saggy gynecomastia.
+Joseph T Cruise, MD prefers to not to perform the donut incision on his younger patients with mild saggy gynecomastia.
 They usually don’t need it, because their skin will tighten on it’s own.
 It is key that a patient commits to wearing a compression garment following surgery to ensure the best result possible.
 In most older patients, a donut lift may be optimal, but this will depend on the outcome the patient desires from surgery.
 If the donut incision is recommended, the good news is that the incision is very small and typically does not leave a scar that can be detected.
 By performing the donut lift, the nipple and areola are moved back into the ideal position and the redundant skin is tightened.
 This creates a more youthful appearance of the chest.
-Even though Dr. Cruise will give his recommendation, ultimately the decision to have a donut lift is up to the patient.
+Even though Joseph T Cruise, MD will give his recommendation, ultimately the decision to have a donut lift is up to the patient.
 Being well informed of what the results will be with and without the donut lift is key to making the best decision possible.

 Donut Lifts on Three Types of Saggy Gynecomastia